fossxo/fossxo-gdd/source/technical-design/engine-overview.rst

     includes the ``EventData`` enum in :numref:`uml-event-data-enum`. file_io
-    Holds functionality related to loading and saving the games custom files.
+    Holds functionality related to loading and saving the games custom files. ui
+    Provides support for creating and managing UI widgets.

 Developers are encouraged to add additional modules if needed to help with the maintainability of the project. [#utilsmodule]_